BPS Dendroscopy on Local $\mathbb{P}^1\times \mathbb{P}^1$: Introduction and summary

-In order to study the BPS spectrum along the $\Pi$ stability slice, it is convenient to trade the coordinate $T$ for the modulus $\tau$ of the genus one mirror curve.
+In order to study the BPS spectrum along the $\Pi$-stability slice, it is convenient to trade the coordinate $T$ for the modulus $\tau$ of the genus one mirror curve.
 From the point of view of the five-dimensional $SU(2)$ gauge theory compactified on a circle, $\tau$ parametrizes the Coulomb branch while $m$ keeps track of the 5D gauge coupling, in units of the circle radius.
-The study of the mirror curve in Appendix \ref{sec_periods} shows that the Coulomb branch is a double cover of $\IH/\Gamma_0(4)$, ramified over a point $\tau_B$ determined in terms of $m$ by the condition \be J_4(\tau_B)=-8\cos\pi m, \quad J_4(\tau) := 8 + \left(\frac{\eta(\tau)}{\eta(4\tau)}\right)^8 \ee where $J_4(\tau)$ is the Hauptmodul mapping $(\I\infty,0,\frac12)$ to $(\infty,8,-8)$ (we choose $\tau_B$ such that it lies in the fundamental domain $\cF$ shown in Fig.~\ref{figG04}).
+The study of the mirror curve in Appendix \ref{sec_periods} shows that the Coulomb branch is a double cover of $\IH/\Gamma_0(4)$, ramified over a point $\tau_B$ determined in terms of $m$ by the condition\footnote{An equivalent modular parametrization was proposed in \cite{Kim:2025pidkdi}, see \eqref{quarticcurve} for the dictionary.} \be J_4(\tau_B)=-8\cos\pi m, \quad J_4(\tau) := 8 + \left(\frac{\eta(\tau)}{\eta(4\tau)}\right)^8 \ee where $J_4(\tau)$ is the Hauptmodul mapping $(\I\infty,0,\frac12)$ to $(\infty,8,-8)$ (we choose $\tau_B$ such that it lies in the fundamental domain $\cF$ shown in Fig.~\ref{figG04}).
 The point $\tau=\tau_B$ corresponds to the limit where $K_{\IF_0}$ degenerates into a $\IZ_2$ orbifold of the resolved conifold.
-For $m$ real, both $\tau_B$ and its image $\tilde\tau_B=\frac{\tau_B-1}{4\tau_B-3}=1-\overline{\tau_B}$ lie on the half-circles at the boundary of the fundamental domain.
+For $m$ real, both $\tau_B$ and its $\Gamma_0(4)$ image $\tilde\tau_B=\frac{\tau_B-1}{4\tau_B-3}=1-\overline{\tau_B}$ lie on the half-circles at the boundary of the fundamental domain.
 At the special points $m\in \IZ$ (or $\lambda:=e^{2\pi\I m}=1$, which much of the literature on local $\IF_0$ focuses on), the ramification point $\tau_B$ coalesces with the conifold point $\tau=\frac12$.